riyasingh0799/Nucypher-Hack-2020/README.md

 4.)
 Start client app with the command cd client && yarn start
 5.)
 The app is running at the port 3001

+### License
+This project is licensed under the terms of MIT License.